voximity/raytracer/README.md

   * More?
 * Better parallelism (currently made possible by Rayon, a data parallelism library)
 * Run on the GPU somehow?
+  * If not, look into using SIMD for accelerated ray intersection math

 ## Progress